 This section is for clients looking to fill child-care related roles.
 For all other positions, a comprehensive list of questions can be provided for you to look over before interviewing candidates.
 The simplest way to approach the interview is to select specific questions that are important to you.
 After the interview make notes to help you differentiate between the various candidates.

 For positions involving children, the initial interview is usually between the heads of the family and the candidate.
 If you like the candidate it is recommended to have a second interview with the children present, with additional time given for the children to play/interact with the candidate.
-Some families prefer to have the children present at the first interview, as the candidate’s true personality and connection with the children can be observed straight away.
-This is up to you.
+Some families prefer to have the children present at the first interview, as the candidate’s personality and connection with the children can be observed straight away.
 For international families this may not be possible and so an initial first telephone conversation or Skype meeting will be organised.
 Thereafter, a face to face meeting in London or in the client’s home country is advised.
 Example questions to ask:

 What encouraged you to become a nanny/governess/governor etc?